 Amina Yamusah is the founder and CEO of Our Bloc, a national professional organization for black collegians.
 Believing in the brilliance of underserved millennials and the power of their collective action, Amina leverages work experience in university multicultural affairs to lead a passionate team of students and recent graduates.
 Prior to Our Bloc, Amina worked in diversity affairs at Princeton University, where she received her bachelor’s degree in politics, focusing particularly on the social movements of black and Latina women throughout American political history.
 Amina is a Camelback Ventures Fellow and former member of the Princeton Elab Accelerator Program. *source

 The Scholarship Academy trains black college males to serve as Scholarship Ambassadors, using their own stories of scholarship success to empower black high school males to take ownership of the financial aid process.
 Jessica Johnson is a Howard University graduate and recipient of over $200,000 in scholarships.
-As the Founder and Executive Director of The Scholarship, she has spent the last decade serving as a family scholarship consultant and travels throughout the country conducting scholarship workshops for organizations such as The Southern Christian Leadership Conference (SCLC), The U.S. Department of Labor, The New York Urban League, and the National Center of Philanthropy.
-Jessica is the author of The Scholarship Workbook, the nation’s only curriculum-based scholarship guide.
+As the Founder and Executive Director of The Scholarship, she has spent the last decade serving as a family scholarship consultant and travels throughout the country conducting scholarship workshops for organizations.
 Her nonprofit, The Scholarship Academy has helped students secure over $6 million in scholarships.
-On average, participants reduce their debt by $14,000. *source
+On average, participants reduce their debt by $14,000.

 At the age of 19, Jessica invented the SOCCKET ball, an energy generating soccer ball that provides off-grid power for the developing world.
-At the age of 22, she founded Uncharted Play, a renewable energy company specializing in motion-based, miniaturized power systems.
+At the age of 22, she founded Uncharted Play(now Uncharted Power), a renewable energy company specializing in motion-based, miniaturized power systems.

 Jessica’s research and career centers around the intersection of disruptive technology, human behavior, and the psychology of self-actualization.
 A dual citizen of Nigeria & the U.S., Jessica has a degree in Psychology and Economics from Harvard University, and an MBA from Harvard Business School.